Hospitality: Current usage

-Interior of the Moro Sky Bar on the 25th and topmost floor of Sokos Hotel Torni in the city center of Tampere, Finland.

 In the West today hospitality is rarely a matter of protection and survival and is more associated with etiquette and entertainment.
 However, it still involves showing respect for one's guests, providing for their needs, and treating them as equals.
 Cultures and subcultures vary in the extent to which one is expected to show hospitality to strangers, as opposed to personal friends or members of one's ingroup.

 Anthropology of hospitality

 In anthropology, hospitality has been analyzed as an unequal relation between hosts and guests, mediated through various forms of exchange.

 Jacques Derrida offers a model to understand hospitality that divides unconditional hospitality from conditional hospitality.
 Over the centuries, philosophers have considered the problem of hospitality.
 To Derrida, there is an implicit hostility in hospitality, as it requires treating a person as a stranger, distancing them from oneself; Derrida labels this intrinsic conflict with the portmanteau "hostipitality".
 However, hospitality offers a paradoxical situation (like language), since the inclusion of those who are welcomed in the sacred law of hospitality implies that others will be rejected.

 Julia Kristeva alerts readers to the dangers of "perverse hospitality", takes advantage of the vulnerability of aliens to dispossess them.
 Hospitality reduces the tension in the process of host-guest encounters, producing a liminal zone that combines curiosity about others and fear of strangers.
 Hospitality centres on the belief that strangers should be assisted and protected while traveling.
 However, some disagree.
 Anthony Pagden describes how the concept of hospitality was historically manipulated to legitimate the conquest of the Americas by imposing the right of free transit, which was conducive to the formation of the modern nation state.
 This suggests that hospitality is a political institution, which can be ideologically deformed to oppress others.